You Know What to Do, So Why Can’t You Implement Tasks?

 You don’t have a knowledge problem.
 You have a sequencing problem.

-But in business, that order isn’t obvious.
 I once spent three months building an elaborate email sequence for a list I hadn’t grown yet.
-The work was good, but I’d prioritized step seven before completing step two.
-That’s 20+ hours I could have spent actually building the audience.
+The work was good.
+But I’d prioritized step seven before completing step two.
+That’s 20+ hours that could have gone toward actually building the audience that needed to exist first.

 - What should I work on first?